Now, “different” is nice, but it sure isn’t pretty

 – At The Ballet from A Chorus Line

-Beginning in third grade I put on weight and got glasses and was sent by my parents from our local public school to an all-boys Episcopal school.
+Beginning in third grade, I put on weight and got glasses and was sent by my parents from our local public school to an all-boys Episcopal school.
 We were Jewish.
 While I entered that school looking different than the year before, I also felt different inside.
-I knew that I did not measure up to the sporty boys.
-The boys who loved tousling with other boys and loved nothing more at recess than forming a team for some sport.
+I knew that I did not measure up to the sporty boys who loved tousling with other boys and at recess than forming a team for some sport.

-In the small Quaker private school I went to from 7th grade through high school we had to take a sport each season, which I did until I discovered I could be a team manager instead of a player.
+In the small Quaker private school that I went to from 7th grade through high school, we had to take a sport each season, which I did until I discovered I could be a team manager instead of a player.
 But in 7th grade, I was made to play football, a game I had no understanding of.
-The quarterback would say “hike” and I would run, but to what end?
+The quarterback would say “hike,” and I would run, but to what end?
 I had no idea.
 This kind of ignorance did not go over well with my teammates or the coach.
 No one had ever explained the game to me.
 There was a working assumption that to be a boy in the 1970s meant you understood football, so our 7th-grade coach never spent any time explaining the game.
-It was assumed that our all American fathers had explained the game to us.
+It was assumed that our “all-American” fathers had taught the game to us.
 That did not happen in my house.
 I had never liked football and had no understanding of the rules of the game.
-Even when as a small boy my father would take me to see the Eagles play football, I do not remember him ever trying to explain the game.
+Even when I was a small boy and my father would take me to see the Eagles play football, I do not remember him ever trying to explain the game.
 He would sit there with his transistor radio and an earphone in his ear listening to the game.
-I was mostly bored and just wanted to eat hotdogs and get a new bobblehead figure for my small collection.
+I was mostly bored and just wanted to eat hotdogs and get a new bobblehead figure for my collection.